Your Costs at Runnels School

 The basic monthly plan requires 12 monthly payments processed by Smart Tuition, beginning in June prior to the start of school.
 There are also three different advance payment plans whose total costs are less than those of the monthly plan; balancing the lower cost, however, is the earlier payment of the funds and the reduced ability to change your plans without financial penalty.
 The three advance payment plans are called the “annual,” “semi-annual” and “multi-year” payment plans.

-Regardless of the plan adopted, there are four components to the total costs: the (one-time) enrollment tuition, the (annually assessed) resource tuition, the technology tuition, and the general tuition (the largest component).
-The four components are treated quite differently in two respects: enrollment, resource, and technology are (a) not discounted for early payment or multiple children in a family; and are (b) never refundable or cancelable.
+Regardless of the plan adopted, there are five components to the total costs: the (one-time) enrollment tuition, the (annually assessed) resource tuition, the technology tuition, the high school (grades 9-12) advancement tuition, and the general tuition (the largest component).
+The components are treated quite differently in two respects: enrollment, resource, high school advancement, and technology are (a) not discounted for early payment or multiple children in a family; and are (b) never refundable or cancelable.
 General tuition, on the other hand, is clearly discounted for early payment (and is discounted more the earlier the payment), and under certain clearly defined circumstances general tuition is (at least in part) refundable or cancelable.
 There are also general tuition discounts for the second and third child in the same family.

 In deciding which payment plan to elect, parents should consider carefully the various plans’ timing of payments and their rules about refund/cancellation.
 By balancing the different plans’ advantages and disadvantages, parents can determine which plan best meets their family's unique circumstances.